Pan Yufei

-Pan Yufei (born 23 June 2000) is a Chinese climber who specializes in bouldering.
+Pan Yufei (born 23 June 2000) is a Chinese competition climber who specializes in competition bouldering and competition lead climbing.
 He finished third in the combined event as well as the bouldering event at the 2018 Asian Climbing Championships.
 He qualified for the combined event at the 2020 Summer Olympics, where he finished 14th out of 20 competitors.
+In 2024, he qualified for the combined event at the 2024 Summer Olympics, where he finished in 12th place.